Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Results

 Fig.~\ref{fig:pol0d} shows the values of $\chi$ for each case.
-For comparison, we also denote whether the simulations achieved strong clumping, where the maximum density of solid particles exceeds the Hill density allowing gravitational collapse and planetesimal formation \citep{Li2021ApJ...919..107L, Lim2025ApJ...981..160L}.
+For comparison, we also denote whether the simulations achieved strong clumping, where the maximum density of solid particles exceeds the Hill density, allowing gravitational collapse and planetesimal formation \citep{Li2021ApJ...919..107L, Lim2025ApJ...981..160L}.
 The two simulations with $Z=0.03$ show clear azimuthal $\vect{A}$-flow as well as the case with $(\St,Z)=(0.01, 0.02)$.
 Beyond these smallest $\St$ cases, the rest do not show equally strong azimuthal flow that dominates the polarized intensity.
 Thus, it overall appears to be the low $\St$ and high $Z$ regime that are at least more capable of matching observations.
 However, the detailed dependence on $\St$ and $Z$ is difficult to understand without spatially resolving the high $\epsilon$ regions, which is beyond the scope of this paper.
 We make note of a few features.

 There appears to be a slight preference for larger $Z$ values to show azimuthal polarization.
-For example, the two highest $Z=0.03$ cases shows strong azimuthal $\chi$.
-For cases $\St=0.02$ and $0.03$, $\chi$ is generally less radial towards higher values of $Z$.
+For example, the two highest $Z=0.03$ cases show strong azimuthal $\chi$.
+For cases $\St=0.02$ and $0.03$, $\chi$ is generally less radial toward higher values of $Z$.
 Indeed, the previously explored $(\St,Z)=(0.03,0.005)$ case shows clear azimuthal $\chi$ (Fig.~\ref{fig:pol2d}d).
 However, further increase in $Z$ to 0.02 appears to run opposite to the general trend.

 There also appears to be a slight preference for smaller $\St$ values.
 With $Z=0.02$, the small $\St=0.01$ shows clearly $\chi \sim -90^{\circ}$ and the effect decreases when increasing to $\St=0.1$.
 However, one can also identify that for $Z=0.002$ to 0.004, an azimuthal component reappears when $\St=1$ where $\chi \sim - 40^{\circ}$.
 Values of $\St=0.1$ appear to strongly inhibit azimuthal $\chi$ and only produce radial $\chi$ regardless of $Z$.